-This card game mock-up shows a few of the USHIN capabilities and suggests the potential for rapid, meaningful communication around points and queries, and is not an accurate replication of the application’s graphical symbology.
+This physical shapes that we can hold demonstrate only a few of the ushin capabilities and suggests the potential for rapid, meaningful communication around points and queries, and do not represent an exact replication of the application’s graphical symbology.
 Card shape, order, color, number and design refer to categories of meaning, importance, authorship, and desire for response or completed communication.
-U4U will show unique visuals including a semantic screen, filtering, comparing, cross referencing, nodal connections, marking, and other USHIN functionalities that this mock-up lacks.
+U4U will show unique visuals including a semantic screen, filtering, comparing, cross referencing, nodal connections, marking, and other USHIN functionalities that a physical mock-up lacks.

 A card game for comprehensive efficient understanding

 • Everyone makes/gets 8 meaning shapes labeled: feelings, needs, thoughts, events/facts,